visiondevcamptokyo/devcamp/docs/ideathon-overview.md

 - Workshop teams will be randomly assigned.
 - Each team is expected to have **a maximum of 5 members**.
-- If you own an Apple Vision Pro, please update your visionOS to **version 2.3** before the event.
+- If you have an Apple Vision Pro, please update your visionOS to **version 2.2** or higher before the event.

 ## 📢 Support